romana/romana/docs/kubernetes/components.md

 ### romana-listener

-The `romana-listener` service is a background service that listens for events from Kubernetes API Server and updates configuration in Romana.
+The `romana-listener` service is a background service that listens for events from the Kubernetes API Server and updates configuration in Romana.
 See the example [romana-listener](specs/romana-listener.yaml) YAML file.

 The example contains four parts:
 - the `romana-listener` ClusterRole